wandb/codesearchnet/README.md

      The cache location is used to cache training/test data and can grow to ~3GB) and should be a location on a local disk.
 For reference, here are instructions on how to obtain a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)

-  3. Make sure you can submit data to the [wandb](https://docs.wandb.com/docs/started.html) GitHub private team.
-To check, you can visit https://app.wandb.ai/github, which should only be visible if you are a team member.
+  3. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on this platform.

   ## Running The Code